 This laboratory-based course is a study of the physical world and human impact on it.
-The study includes Earth's history, structure, atmosphere, and human consumption of resources and energy.
+The study includes Earth's structure, atmosphere, and human consumption of resources and energy.
+The course also explores astronomy and Newton's Laws of Motion.
 This course challenges students to build science skills and explore their interest in science.